hinterfa851/hinterfa/readme.txt

-parsing data in .csv from website project
+parsing data in .csv from website